Final Expense Insurance – Funerals Cost a Bomb

 We know the ins and outs of the underwriting processes of the top life insurance companies in Canada.
 We will help you find the best fit!
 All insurance carriers are NOT created equal.

 Get coverage in place while you’re young and healthy enough to qualify for the protection you’re looking for.

 Call Policy Architects for Your Final Expense Insurance Needs!

 What this all comes down to is people die.
 It’s unavoidable.
 Did you know in some cultures death is celebrated?
 In our world, we concentrate on the void left, while others emphasize the celebration of life.

-The reality of burial is costly so we are planning so our kiddos don’t have to foot that bill when we make our final exit.
-No matter how you look at it death is a huge change for families.
+The reality of burial is – it’s costly – and no matter how you look at it death is a huge change for families.
 Leaving your loved ones with a $5000 – $15,000 funeral bill can be financially and emotionally devastating.

 If you haven’t done estate planning pick up the phone and start today.
 Debts, mortgages, and burials can really set your heirs back and tie up your estate.